dHughes97/dHughes97.github.io/pushnotes.md

 - Fixed some syntax errors which would have been the cause
 - need to add css to forum
 - Issue: still not send email to me!

+11/18/2023 1:01pm
+- Scrapped the php version of making an email forum.
+Testing other ideas out
+- Testing out js to create a forum with email
+- applying css to email form on page.
+- Need to implement backend for the email form.